AkosoCodes/Travel-Agency-Backend-API/README.md

 <h1 align="center">Travel Agency Backend API</h1>

-##WIP WIP WIP WIP WIP WIP
-<p>This is the backend API of a web application developed using Angular, for the 'Web Programming' course at Singidunum University.</p>
+<p>This is the backend API of a web application developed using NodeJS and MongoDB, for the 'Web Programming' course at Singidunum University.</p>

 ## 📝 | Table of Contents
 - [🧐 Project Task <a name="project_task"></a>](#--project-task-)